The trek continues to

 Houston has produced some of the world's most recognizable faces across entertainment, sports, and music, including:

 🏖️ Galveston Island (~1 hr) — Head south to the Gulf of Mexico.
-Stroll the historic Victorian architecture of the Strand District, ride the rollercoaster at the Historic Pleasure Pier, or just relax on the 32 miles of beaches.
+Stroll the historic Victorian architecture of the Strand District, ride the rollercoaster at the Historic Pleasure Pier, or just relax on the 32 miles (51.5 km) of beaches.

-🎢 Kemah Boardwalk (~40 mins) — Located right on Galveston Bay, it's a massive waterfront amusement park packed with rollercoasters, carnival games, and seafood restaurants.
+🎢 Kemah Boardwalk (~40 mins) — Located right on Galveston Bay, it's a waterfront amusement park packed with rollercoasters, carnival games, and seafood restaurants.